SBT GRVL Race Day Athlete Guide

 - No e-bikes.
 They are AWESOME, but not for the race.
 Please don’t make us go all UCI and check your bike.
 Come prepared to use single person power.
 You’ve got this!

-- No aero bars.
-This is a gravel race, not a time-trial.
-Trust us, you will want access to your brakes.
+- No aero bars!
+Trust us, you will want access to your brakes with the several significant dirt descents on course.

 - Lights are not required, but if you think that you will be on course after the sun sets they are highly encouraged.
 The sun sets around 8:00 pm.
 Please take a look at the stat time and calculate your estimated finish time.
 Flashing taillights are always helpful for vehicles who may come upon you during the race.
 We like being visible to traffic!